 (she/they)

-An alum of The Graduate Center and adjunct assistant professor interested in evidence, documentation, and data visualization, as they intersect with human rights, historical memory, and social justice.
+An alum of The Graduate Center and Visiting Assistant Professor at Pratt School of Information interested in evidence, documentation, and data visualization, as they intersect with human rights, historical memory, and social justice.

 Evidence, Documentation, Metadata, Information Structures, Data Visualization, The Production of History, Memory Studies, Human Rights, Transitional Justice, Accountability, State Violence, Visual and Material Culture, Language and Power, Conceptions of Time, Public History, U.S., Transnational Perspectives